DmxLarchey/Ramsey/README.md

   two definitions of binary HWF relations:
   * one by direct induction similar to the *inductive definition* of the previous `af R` predicate.
-  * one corresponding to the definition of Berardi and Stelia as *list extension is well-founded on homogeneous lists*.
+  * one corresponding to the definition of Berardi and Steila as *list extension is well-founded on homogeneous lists*.
 * We show the equivalence of those two definitions under the assumption of the logical decidability of `R`.